 - Invest in grocery delivery if you can afford it.

-When you’re breastfeeding your baby, and you have a family to take care of, you want the most accessible foods possible so that you can maintain this kind of lifestyle and lose weight when breastfeeding.
+When you’re breastfeeding your baby, and you have a family to take care of, you want the most accessible foods possible so that you can maintain this kind of lifestyle and lose weight while breastfeeding.
 Smoothies are a great quick meal that you can either eat as a meal or as a snack.

-And they can be nutrient-dense because you can add protein, carbs, and fats, including green vegetables.
+They can be nutrient-dense because you can add protein, carbs, and fats, including green vegetables.
 You can make them in the morning for breakfast or a snack.
 They are great if you are on the go too.
 Make one for breakfast before you leave the house, and sip on it on the way to work or school.

 There are lots of different options with smoothies, which makes it an excellent choice for breastfeeding mothers to get their nutrients in quickly.
 It’s super versatile and quick and easy.